 Pitbull is a short-hair dog which means you don’t need to bathe them as often as other dogs with longer hair.
-However, this depends on how active your Pitbull is, the more active your Pitbull the more often you might want to bathe them.
+However, this depends on how active your dog is, the more active they are the more often you might want to bathe them.

-The decision on how often you should bathe your Pitbull is entirely up to you.
-When you feel your Pitbull is smelly enough, that’s the time to bathe them.
-Before and after you bathe them, remember to brush their coat to help distribute natural oils all over their coat.
+The decision on how often you should bathe your dog is entirely up to you.
+When you feel they are smelly enough, that’s the time to bathe them.
+Before and after bath time, remember to brush their coat to help distribute natural oils all over their coat.
 This is important to keep the coat stays shiny and healthy.

-Pitbull is also known as a single-coat dog which means your Pitbull will shed less.
-Your Pitbull will shed more during shedding season.
-When Pitbull is shedding more than normal during and outside shedding season, there is a chance that your Pitbull might not get the right diet or use the right shampoo.
+Pitbull is also known as a single-coat dog which means they shed less.
+When they shed more than normal during and outside the shedding season, there is a chance that your dog might not get the right diet or use the right shampoo.

 Pitbull Skin Problems

-Pitbulls are prone to some skin problems that you might not find in other breeds, such as rashes, hives, and sunburn.
-These conditions if not treated quickly may cause your dog to scratch themselves often and ultimately lead to scratching problems ranging from mild irritation to robust scratching.
+Pitbulls are prone to some skin issues that you might not find in other breeds, such as rashes, hives, and sunburn.
+These conditions if not treated quickly may cause your Pit to scratch themselves often and ultimately lead to scratching problems ranging from mild irritation to robust scratching.

-Therefore, the decision to pick the right shampoo for your Pitbulls is based entirely on your Pitbull’s skin condition.
-For example, let’s say your Pitbull has a dry skin during summer then you should pick a shampoo with moisturizing properties.
+Therefore, the decision to pick the right shampoo for your Pit is based entirely on their skin condition.
+For example, let’s say your Pit has dry skin during summer then you should pick a shampoo with moisturizing properties.

-The following is some skin problems that are common in Pitbulls:
+The following is some skin issues that are common in Pitbulls:

 1. Dry Skin

-Pitbulls have short coats which means they are vulnerable to dry skin problems.
-There are many causes of dry skin, for example, climate, allergic reaction, poor diet, parasites, skin infections, digestion problems, and so on.
+Pitbulls have short coats which means they are vulnerable to dry skin.
+There are many causes of these, for example, climate, allergic reaction, poor diet, parasites, infections, digestion problems, and so on.

-To know exactly what is the cause, you have to bring your dog to Vets for a complete examination.
-However, using a shampoo with moisturizing properties containing ingredients such as oatmeals or coconut oils can offer some quick temporary relief, while you are working with your Vets to handle the root cause.
+To know exactly what is the cause, you have to bring your Pit to Vets for a complete examination.
+However, using a shampoo with moisturizing properties containing ingredients like oatmeals, coconut or almond oil can offer some quick temporary relief, while you are working with your Vets to handle the root cause.

-The second common skin problem in Pitbull is an allergy.
-These skin allergies can be triggered by many things from wrong food to wrong shampoos.
-According to ASPCA, seasonal allergies are the most common skin problem among Pitbull breeds.
+The second common skin problem is an allergy.
+These skin allergies can be triggered by many things from the wrong food to the wrong shampoos.
+According to ASPCA, seasonal allergies are the most common skin issue among Pitbull breeds.

 At the time of writing, researchers are still unsure what is the cause of this seasonal allergies.
 Whether these allergies are triggered by some allergens or just annual routines, is still unknown.